Chahine van Bohemen

-Chahine Jilali van Bohemen (born 25 January 2004) is a professional footballer who plays as a defender for Al-Jazira.
+Chahine Jilali van Bohemen (born 25 January 2004) is a professional footballer who plays as a left-back for Tweede Divisie club IJsselmeervogels.
 Born in the Netherlands, he has represented Morocco internationally since 2022.

-Career
+Club career

-Born in the Netherlands to a Dutch father and an Afro-Moroccan mother, Van Bohemen played locally as a child for VV Hoogland before he joined the academy of Vitesse Arnhem at ten years old.
+Born in the Netherlands to a Dutch father and a Moroccan mother, Van Bohemen played locally as a child for VV Hoogland before he joined the academy of Vitesse Arnhem at ten years old.
 He joined the AFC Ajax academy in 2019.
 He plays predominantly as a left-back and has gained a reputation for the ability to score direct from free-kicks.
 In December 2022 van Bohemen announced his choice would be to represent Morocco internationally.

-Van Bohemen made his professional debut for Jong Ajax against FC Eindhoven on 6 January 2023 in a 1-1 draw in the Eerste Divisie.
+Van Bohemen made his professional debut for Jong Ajax against FC Eindhoven on 6 January 2023 in a 1–1 draw in the Eerste Divisie.
 The following week, he made his first start for Jong Ajax, away against De Graafschap.